zheng-wang/irontest/README.md

     database - where system database and a sample database are located.
 Both are H2 databases.
         System database is used to store all test cases, environments, endpoints, etc. you create using Iron Test.
-        Sample database is for you to play with Iron Test basic features such as JSON HTTP API testing or database testing.
+        Sample database is for you to play with Iron Test basic features such as REST API testing or database testing.
 An Article table is in it.

     logs - where Iron Test application runtime logs are located.